Some links in this post may be affiliate links

 Would you like to add Kalanchoe Plants to your collection?
 You may obtain them online from Etsy (Link to Etsy).

-To care for Kalanchoe beharensis indoors provide bright light to full sunlight, average warmth of 16-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents soil with monthly feeding in the growing season.
+To care for Kalanchoe beharensis indoors, provide bright light to full sunlight, warmth of 16-260C, humidity of 50-55% and moderately moist, rich, well-drained soil with monthly feeding in the growing season.

-Elephant's Ear Kalanchoe care requires repotting only when it becomes pot-bound.
+Elephant's Ear Kalanchoe requires repotting only when pot-bound.
 Pruning is necessary to keep the plant neat and tidy as well as discourage pest and disease infestations.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Kalanchoe beharensis thoroughly in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
-Avoid overwatering as it can cause rotting.
+Water Kalanchoe beharensis thoroughly in spring and summer until water drips through the drainage hole.
+Allow the top 2-3 inches of soil to dry out between waterings.
+Avoid overwatering to prevent rotting, shrivelled and yellowing leaves, and leaf drop.

-Water very infrequently in fall and winter to keep the soil slightly moist as growth is minimal at this time.
-However, do not allow the soil to dry out completely to avoid wilting.
+Water very infrequently in fall and winter to keep the soil slightly moist since growth is minimal at this time.
+However, do not allow the soil to dry out completely for too long to avoid wilting and yellowing leaves, and leaf loss.

 Elephant's Ear Kalanchoe grows best in bright light to full sunlight.
-However, do not expose it to hot midday sunshine to prevent scorching of the leaves.
+However, do not expose it to hot midday sune to prevent scorching of the leaves.

-Too little light will result in leggy growth.
-You may grow Velvet Elephant Ear under grow lights if the natural light is not sufficient.
+Too little light will result in yellowing and leggy growth.
+Therefore, use grow lights if the natural light is not sufficient.

 Regularly rotate the pot to ensure that the plant receives light on all sides for even growth and prevent leggy growth.